mstocco/mariostoc.co/content/traininglog/20220417-ironman2022-19weeksout.md

 And this week, 30 minutes in the bars!
 I realize you may have already accumulated a good amount of time in the bars.
 This is more just a reminder to check in and say, _"It's good to be in the aerobars"_, but don't obsess about it too much.

 ### NOTES
-Total Time: **95 Minutes** &nbsp; Ride:
+Total Time: **95 Minutes** &nbsp; Ride: **40 km**

 Another up and down night with dreams weird enough to wake me.

-Late in the afternoon, I set out on the TT Bike for some base miles.
-I headed up to _Mitchell's Farm_ (standard Emily Carr route) but instead of riding on the rough bike path near <a href="https://heritageacresbc.com/" > Heritage Acres</a>, I doubled back and included the small hill on _Island View Road_.
-I **felt good** even though I got passed by a pace line of 4 old dudes (they knew how to ride a pace too).
+After work, I set out on the TT Bike for some base miles.
+I headed up to _Mitchell's Farm_ (standard Emily Carr route) but instead of riding on the rough bike path near <a href="https://heritageacresbc.com/" target="_blank" rel="noreferrer"> Heritage Acres</a>, I doubled back and included the small hill on _Island View Road_.
+I **felt good** even though I got passed by 4 old dudes riding a perfect pace-line.

 <!---->
 ## FRIDAY APR 22 🌦